Coal Ridge student uses 3D printers to fix school’s Braille signs

 “I was feeling the Braille outside of the doors,” Byman said.
 “And I was like, ‘Whoa, this is not right.’”

-Byman suffered a stroke at age 3, and ensuing MRIs detected a brain tumor which needed to be removed.
+Byman suffered a stroke at age 3, and ensuing MRIs detected a brain tumor that needed to be removed.
 The tumor crushed her left optic nerve, causing her to go blind.

 To this day, Byman has limited vision out of her right eye, she said.